Raihan9797/react-complete-guide/05-rendering-lists-and-conditional-content/README.md

 3. If this is still too verbose in the JSX code.
 We can use a variable with a default value (eg. no content found) made of jsx content!
 Then we can check if there is data to render!
     - set a default content variable (`let expensesContent`)
     - check the data (`filteredExpenses`) to see if there is data to show.
 If there is assign `expensesContent` to the data.
 Otherwise do nth!

+## 68. Adding conditional return statements
+1. Restructure expenses component to remove the list
+2. If your entire JSX content (the `return(...)` part) changes, you can use `if(...) return(...)`.
+You couldnt do this in `Expenses.js` since the list was only a part of the component!
+3. Changing <div> to <ul> doesnt really work better.
+But semantically it is better.